 Luckily, Sunday prep day is the best time to decide what those should be!
 Add an accountability piece and tell or text your goals to someone.
 Then, push each other to make progress!

-Related Post: 99 Amazing Habits to Improve Your Life
+Related Post: 99 Life Habits to Improve Your Life

 5. PLAN YOUR WEEK

 Using your goals and reflections, plan the most critical actions that need to be done in the coming week.
 Decide on those few tasks that will help you meet your goals.

 Next, make note of mandatory obligations for the week (kid activities, scheduled meetings, etc.)